Geonovum/respec-utils/README.md

     1. this list is important to make sure that existing other ReSpec documents are not (accidentally) overwritten.
     1. a publication domain is used as directory on the webserver
     1. the shortName of the ReSpec doc, to update the latest version copy
+    1. an optional title for the pubDomain, for the index at https://docs.geostandaarden.nl

 #### Example config files
 Example ```pubDomainList.json```, for 2 different github accounts, with several github repositories: